Deep-Symmetry/afterglow/README.md

   - [ ] Or [this one](http://inside.mines.edu/fs_home/gmurray/ArbitraryAxisRotation/) which is already Java but seems to only perform, not calculate, rotations.
   - [ ] Use iOS device to help determine orientation of fixture: Hold phone upright facing stage from audience perspective to set reference attitude; move to match a landmark on the fixture (documented in the fixture definition), and have phone use [CoreMotion](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMAttitude_Class/index.html#//apple_ref/occ/instm/CMAttitude/multiplyByInverseOfAttitude:) `CMAttitude` `multiplyByInverseOfAttitude` to determine the difference.
   - [ ] The more I investigate, the more it looks like [Java3D’s](http://docs.oracle.com/cd/E17802_01/j2se/javase/technologies/desktop/java3d/forDevelopers/J3D_1_3_API/j3dapi/) [Transform3D](http://docs.oracle.com/cd/E17802_01/j2se/javase/technologies/desktop/java3d/forDevelopers/J3D_1_3_API/j3dapi/javax/media/j3d/Transform3D.html) object is going to handle it for me, which is very convenient, as it is already available in Clojure.
 To combine transformations, just multiply them together (with the `mul` method).
-- [ ] Sparkle effect, essentially a particle generator with configurable maximum brightness, fade time, distribution.
-Work both with arbitrary channel list, and with spatially mapped origin/density; as single intensity, or spatially mapped hue/saturation patterns.
 - [ ] Use [claypoole](https://clojars.org/com.climate/claypoole) for parallelism.
 - [ ] Add OSC support (probably using [Overtone&rsquo;s implementation](https://github.com/rosejn/osc-clj)) for controller support, and MIDI as well.
 - [ ] Serious references for color manipulation, but in [Julia](https://github.com/timholy/Color.jl).